ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-6-1.md

-# Recognizing the Importance of Design Thinking in Creative Leadership

-## Introduction

 In the pursuit of unlocking innovative solutions for complex challenges, creative leadership plays a pivotal role in guiding teams toward success.
 One powerful approach that has gained widespread recognition in creative leadership is "Design Thinking."
 This chapter explores the fundamental importance of design thinking in creative leadership and its transformative impact on problem-solving and fostering a culture of innovation.